Causal-Invariant Cross-Domain Out-of-Distribution Recommendation: Experiments and Analysis

-We construct three variants: \textbf{w/o dual-level} by removing the entire dual-level causal preference learning module, \textbf{w/o specific-level} by removing the domain-specific causal structure learning component, and \textbf{w/o shared-level} by removing the domain-shared causal structure learning component.
+To clearly disentangle the contributions of domain-specific and domain-shared causal structures in driving performance gains, we examine how each causal level addresses different types of distribution shifts: domain-specific causal structures primarily target SDDS, while domain-shared causal structures focus on CDDS.
+To empirically examine these roles, we construct three variants: \textbf{w/o dual-level} by removing the entire dual-level causal preference learning module, \textbf{w/o specific-level} by removing the domain-specific causal structure learning component, and \textbf{w/o shared-level} by removing the domain-shared causal structure learning component.
 From Table \ref{baseline_comparison}, we can observe that our CICDOR model outperforms \textbf{w/o dual-level} with an average improvement of 19.92\%.
 This significant performance difference demonstrates that the dual-level causal preference learning module is well suited for addressing distribution shifts in CDR.
 Without this module, the model lacks the ability to infer causal-invariant user preferences that remain invariant across different distributions.
-By learning the underlying causal structures and inferring causal-invariant user preferences, our CICDOR can achieve superior OOD recommendation performance in scenarios where both CDDS and SDDS coexist.
+By learning the underlying causal structures and inferring causal-invariant user preferences, our CICDOR can achieve superior OOD recommendation performance in scenarios where both CDDS and SDDS co-exist.

 Furthermore, the results show that our CICDOR outperforms \textbf{w/o specific-level} and \textbf{w/o shared-level} with average improvements of 9.32\% and 9.81\%, respectively.
 These comparable performance differences indicate that both levels of causal structure learning are essential and contribute almost equally to the model's overall effectiveness.
 By learning the domain-specific causal structure in the target domain, CICDOR infers domain-specific causal-invariant user preferences that can mitigate SDDS.
 Meanwhile, by learning the domain-shared causal structure, CICDOR infers domain-shared causal-invariant user preferences that facilitate invariant knowledge transfer from the source domain, thus effectively addressing CDDS and providing valuable support for OOD recommendation in the target domain.
 The fusion of both levels of causal-invariant user preferences yields comprehensive causal-invariant user preferences, thereby enabling our CICDOR to obtain better recommendation performance under various OOD settings.